-Here is a quick guide that explains how to always allow (whitelist) other plugins when using Blackhole Pro.
+Here is a quick guide that explains how to always allow (whitelist) other plugins when using Blackhole Pro or the free version, Blackhole for Bad Bots.
 This can help if you have plugins or services that require access to all links on the site (e.g., a plugin that scans for broken links).

 The trick to whitelisting other plugins is getting the correct IP address.
 Here are some examples: